AbdalrhmanHamza/so/src/pages/posts/awesome-delete-button-animation.md

 </br>

-hgkghjklhj in this post i will show you awesome delete button animation.
+in this post i will show you awesome delete button animation.
 Made with HTML, CSS and Javascript. this button will improve user experience on your website.

 You can see the Demo from <a href="/posts/demos/delete-button/demo" class="underline underline-offset-2 hover:text-orange-500 decoration-orange-500" target="_blank">**Here**</a>